Some small personal projects that I've worked on.

 Two other team members and I built Literal Word in 2011 to be a clean, minimalist, and user-friendly Bible website - no ads, no frames, no logging in, no distractions.

-Since its launch, more than 150,000 users from 200 countries around the world have viewed more than 2.5 million passages with zero paid marketing (all word of mouth, with a helpful mention from popular Christian blogger Tim Challies).
+Since its launch, almost 200,000 users from more than 200 countries around the world have viewed more than 3 million passages with zero paid marketing (all word of mouth, with a helpful mention from popular Christian blogger Tim Challies).

 Event Durations for Google Calendar